Nana Yaa Brefo Subtly Shares the Salary She Received as a Journalist

-- Nana Yaa Brefo subtly addressed the long-circulating rumours about what she truly earned as a journalist, and her clarification changes the narrative that many believed
+- Nana Yaa Brefo subtly addressed the rumours about what she truly earned as a journalist, and her clarification has changed the narrative

 - Now abroad, she made a bold career shift that has sparked conversation, proving that dignity in work means more than public perception